-Business opportunities are rapidly increasing for Aboriginal and Torres Strait Islander peoples.
+Business opportunities are rapidly increasing for Aboriginal and Torres Strait Islander people.

 Businesses are already working with Indigenous suppliers in meeting their corporate responsibilities and as part of its Indigenous Procurement Policy (IPP), the Australian Government has committed to awarding three per cent of new domestic contracts to Indigenous suppliers by 2019–20.
 Within the first year of this policy’s launch, contracts to the value of almost $200 million have been awarded to Indigenous businesses.

 While winning contracts is a well-tested way to grow a business, it is very competitive and the process itself can be daunting for the unprepared.